BharathiReddi/Depression-Prediction-System-Project/README.md

 Text preprocessing (if using social media posts or survey responses).
 Normalization and scaling of physiological/behavioral data.
 Feature extraction using deep learning embeddings.

 📂 Repository Contents

 📑 AI Powered Depression Prediction System Using SVM CNN-LSTM.pptx – A presentation explaining the methodology, architecture, dataset, and results.

 🗂️ (Optional) Data Folder – Contains preprocessed datasets (if included in the repository).

-🖥️ (Optional) Model Training Scripts – Python notebooks or scripts used for training and evaluation 📜 README.md – This document!
+🖥️ (Optional) Model Training Scripts – Python notebooks or scripts used for training and evaluation.